mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 ### public virtual void SetDefaults()

-Allows you to set all your projectile's properties, such as width, damage, aiStyle, frameCount, etc.
+Allows you to set all your projectile's properties, such as width, damage, aiStyle, penetrate, etc.